davidnvq/me_recognition/README.md

 smic/HS_long/SMIC_HS_E/s09/s9_sur_02 not exists
 ```

-* The invalid clips in which the apex frame out onset-offset duration
+* The invalid clips in which the apex frames are out of onset-offset duration

 ```
 samm/28/028_4_1